Hyperting/cargo-doc-docusaurus/README.md

 ## Docusaurus Integration

 This tool is designed to work seamlessly with Docusaurus.
-The generated markdown files use a custom `RustCode` React component for syntax highlighting and clickable type links.
+The generated markdown files use custom React components for syntax highlighting and clickable type links.

+### Quick Start

+For a complete step-by-step setup guide, see **[SETUP.md](SETUP.md)**.

 ### Template Files and Setup

-Template files for Docusaurus integration (React component, CSS styles, and documentation) are provided in the `templates/` directory.
+Template files for Docusaurus integration (React components, CSS styles, and documentation) are provided in the `templates/` directory.
 For detailed installation instructions and customization options, see [templates/README.md](templates/README.md).

 ### Basic Setup